 I wanted to be confident this was MY decision, not a pressured one, before I said yes.
 I kept coming back to the importance of spending time together as a family.
 And I also talked it over with my husband.

 The ultimate reason I wanted to join in on the Club membership was to ensure my family was vacationing as often as we possibly can without having to lock in a specific week.
-Flexibility is paramount in the military lifestyle.
+Flexibility is paramount for military family vacations.

 Plus, on the practical end, I have four kids who all wrestle across the U.S., so it was important to me that we had places to stay without stressing about costs on top of a trip with all the kids.